barchart/cmdtyStats-doc/docs/content/quick_start.md

 ## Making Your First Query

-As an example, let's retrieve quotes for the symbols you are interested in:
+As an example, let's retrieve data for the symbols you are interested in:
 * Open your favorite web browser
 * Enter you API key and symbols into the url template: https://ondemand.websol.barchart.com/getCmdtyStats.json?apikey=YOUR_API_KEY&symbol=USDA-SOYB-PROD-MS-96.CS&startDate=20200512&endDate=20210512&order=asc
 * Copy and paste the url into the browser, and hit enter